 Social Media, Communications and Marketing Subcommittee

-She is on the IGC2028 Social Media and Communications subcommittee and manages the IGC website.
+She is on the IGC2028 Social Media and Communications subcommittee and helps manage the IGC website.

 Jerry is an enthusiastic geoscientist and a member of the International Venus Research Group (IVRG).
 He advocates for community engagement and volunteerism, fostering collaboration among geoscientists across Canada and globally.